sethborne/Java_Stack/01_JAVA_OOP/B_JAVA_OOP_ADV/05_ASSIGNMENT_02_POKEMON/README.md

 ### Create a Pokemon class with:

-● name, health, and type member variables.
+● Name, Health, and Type member variables.

-● a count static variable that keeps the number of Pokemon created in the program.
+● A count static variable that keeps the number of Pokemon created in the program.

-● getters and setters for each member variable.
+● Getters and setters for each member variable.

-● a constructor class to set the instance's name, health, and type on creation
+● A constructor class to set the instance's name, health, and type on creation

 ### Create an interface for the following methods: